 DragonBox Elements $4.99 (ages 7+)

-A pricey app but with excellent playful learning opportunities, DragonBox Elements helps kids improve logic, problem solving, and geometry knowledge.
-If you want to spend the money I think it’s well worth it.
+A pricey geometry app for kids but with excellent playful learning opportunities, DragonBox Elements helps kids improve logic, problem-solving, and geometry knowledge.
+If you want to spend the money I think this app is well worth it.

 CyberChase Shape Quest FREE (ages 6+)

 Pick between Patch the Path, Feed the Critters, or Hide and Seek.
 Print the game board from the PBS Kids website here if you want to play that.
 Hide and Seek is fun – you must find the squares, or triangles, or shapes with six sides.
 Feed the Critters is like Angry Birds where you have to angle the dog bone to launch to the animal.
 Some of the functionality isn’t great –it’s hard to get back to the home screen — but it’s free so no money loss.

 The Land of Venn $4.99 (ages 6+)